Navigating medication and pharmacies in Germany can feel overwhelming, even when you know exactly what you need!

 In some cases, pharmacists may contact the issuing doctor to verify the prescription, especially for regular patients or urgent cases, but this isn't guaranteed.

-If verification isn’t possible, you must revisit your doctor to get a replacement.
+If verification isn't possible, you must revisit your doctor to get a replacement.
 Alternatively, you can use a telemedicine platform (e.g., TeleClinic) to speed up the process.
+With the eRezept system, your electronic prescription is stored digitally and can be retrieved through the app — making lost paper prescriptions less of a concern for publicly insured patients.

 The amount you pay and what gets reimbursed can vary significantly depending on whether you have public or private health insurance.